jzerbe/jzerbe.github.com/_posts/2011-12-30-new-year-in-belize.md

 palm trees.
 Ice cream at [Western Dairies](https://goo.gl/maps/kZ9aEonmNGJ2).

 Pay a few dollars to check out the [Cahal Pech Archaeological Reserve](https://goo.gl/maps/8mN1t78biD32).
-It sits on one of the hills in San Ignacio has a great interpretive museum and outdoor Mayan excavations.
+It sits on one of the hills in San Ignacio and has a great interpretive museum and outdoor Mayan excavations.

 We wondered around the ridiculous [Blancaneaux Lodge](https://goo.gl/maps/XbwnVjgkr3x) property one morning, down to the creek gorge, and ate at the only [on-site restaurant](https://www.thefamilycoppolahideaways.com/en/blancaneaux-lodge/dining/montagna-ristorante)